Igrekess/OpenBoard/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-**Open Board** is the open-source version of [**Board**](https://github.com/Igrekess/BOARD) (which works integrated with Capture One and Photoshop).
+**Open Board** is the open-source version of [**Board**](https://github.com/Igrekess/BOARD) (which works integrated with Capture One and Photoshop/InDesign and still in beta/dev).
 It's a set of Python scripts for GIMP that allow you to create, manage, and organize image boards professionally.
 Perfect for portfolios, mood boards, reference sheets, or any organized image presentation.

 ![GIMP Version](https://img.shields.io/badge/GIMP-2.10%2B-purple)
 ![Python](https://img.shields.io/badge/Python-2.7-blue)